7Collector/L.O.R.E/README.md

 # LORE

-A modular, Norse‑themed AI + file home server designed to run fully on your local machine.
+A modular, AI + file home server designed to run fully on your local machine.
 LORE combines storage, search, media intelligence, and local LLM capabilities into one coherent ecosystem.

 ---